Muslim pilgrims reach mountain peak for Hajj in Saudi heat

-This year's Hajj has seen the return of pilgrims from Saudi Arabia's arch-rival Iran following a diplomatic row and a deadly stampede in 2015.
+This year's Hajj has seen the return of pilgrims from Iran, despite a diplomatic row between Riyadh and Tehran following a deadly stampede in 2015.

-But thousands who would normally make the journey from neighbouring Qatar are absent apart from a few dozen because of the diplomatic crisis shaking the Gulf.
+But thousands who would normally make the journey from neighbouring Qatar are largely absent apart because of the diplomatic crisis in the Gulf.

 Helicopters flew around the area as the pilgrims converged from dawn on the Mount Arafat plain and the hill known as Jabal al-Rahma, or Mount of Mercy.

-Forming a sea of white, the pilgrims ascended the hill and took up positions to pray on rocks already heated by the morning sun.
+The pilgrims then ascended the hill and took up positions to pray on rocks already heated by the morning sun.

-On the concrete pathways linking the plain to the hill, hundreds of thousands of devout Muslims invoked God, as others rested in makeshift tents or on sheets along the side of the road amid empty bottles and waste.
+On the concrete pathways linking the plain to the hill, hundreds of thousands of devout Muslims invoked God, as others rested in makeshift tents or on sheets along the side of the road.